libreofficedocker/unoserver-rest-api/README.md

    unoserver-rest-api - The simple REST API for unoserver and unoconvert

 GLOBAL OPTIONS:
-   --addr value             The addr used by the unoserver api server (default: "0.0.0.0:2004") --unoconvert-addr value  The addr used by the unoconvert (default: "127.0.0.1:2002") --unoconvert-bin value   Set the unoconvert executable path. (default: "unoconvert") [$UNOCONVERT_EXECUTABLE_PATH] --help, -h               show help
+   --addr value                The addr used by the unoserver api server (default: "0.0.0.0:2004") --unoserver-addr value      The unoserver addr used by the unoconvert (default: "127.0.0.1:2002") [$UNOSERVER_ADDR] --unoconvert-bin value      Set the unoconvert executable path. (default: "unoconvert") [$UNOCONVERT_EXECUTABLE_PATH] --unoconvert-timeout value  Set the unoconvert run timeout (default: 0s) [$UNOCONVERT_TIMEOUT] --help, -h                  show help
    --version, -v               print the version
 ```

 ### Using with Docker